nbogojevic/homeassistant-midea-air-appliances-lan/README.md

 ### Configuring
 1. Add `Midea dehumidifier (LAN)` integration via UI.
 2. Enter Midea cloud username and password.
 Those are the same used in NetHome Plus mobile application.
-3. The integration will discover dehumidifiers on local network(s).
+3. The integration will discover appliance on local network(s).
-4. If a dehumidifier is not automatically discovered, but is registered to the cloud account, user is prompted to enter IPv4 address of the dehumidifier.
+4. If a appliance is not automatically discovered, but is registered to the cloud account, user is prompted to enter IPv4 address of the dehumidifier.

 ## Known issues

-* If IPv4 address of dehumidifier changes, new IPv4 address will not be used until Home Assistant's restart.
+* If IPv4 address of appliance changes, new IPv4 address will not be used until Home Assistant's restart.
 * If Home Assistant installation doesn't have access to physical network, the integration may not discover all appliances.
 * Dehumidifier modes correspond to Inventor EVA ΙΟΝ Pro Wi-Fi model.
 Your dehumidifier might use different names (e.g. `Boost` instead of `Dry`)
 * Having two integrations accessing the same device can result in undefined behavior.
-For example, having two Home Assistant instances accessing same device, or using one of other Midea dehumidifier integrations in combination with this one.
+For example, having two Home Assistant instances accessing same device, or using one of other Midea appliance integrations in combination with this one.
 To avoid problems use a single integration - this one 🙂.
 * If you encounter issues after upgrading, uninstall the integration, restart Home Assistant and re-install it.
 * Some of sensors and switches are disabled by default.
 You need to enable them manually.
 See table below for more information.
 * Temperature sensor is often under-reporting real ambient temperature.
 This may be due to sensor proximity to cooling pipes of the humidifier, algorithm or electronics error.
 The under-reporting depends on the active mode, and stronger modes may result in larger offset from real temperature.